-Project 39A has prepared this document to compare the proposed law (BSB) with the current provisions of the Indian Evidence Act, 1860 (IEA).1 This document contains two sections.
+Project 39A has prepared this annotated comparison highlighting the changes made to the provisions of Indian Evidence Act.
+This document contains two sections:

-The first section is a tabular comparison of the proposed clauses in the BSB against the corresponding provisions in the IEA.
-Wherever the BSB has proposed a change to the IEA, the same has been marked with an asterisk ().
-To maintain clarity, certain changes implemented uniformly throughout the Bill, though relevant, have not been marked with an asterisk.
+The First Section is a tabular comparison of the sections in the BSA against the corresponding provisions in the IEA.
+Wherever there is a change to the IEA, the same has been marked with an asterisk ().

+To maintain clarity, certain changes implemented uniformly throughout the Adhiniyam, though relevant, have not been marked with an asterisk.
 These include -

-1. Replacing the word 'barrister', 'pleader', 'attorney' or 'vakil' to advocate

-2. Replacing the word 'Act' to 'adhiniyam'

-3. Removal of references to sections / provisions that have already been repealed or deleted;

-4. Changes in the names of cities (For eg, Kolkata to Calcutta) and common nouns like carriage etc.

-5. Formatting changes and minor language or grammatical changes.
+- 1. Replacing the word 'barrister', 'pleader', 'attorney' or 'vakil' to advocate - 2.
+Replacing the word 'Act' to 'adhiniyam' - 3.
+Replacing references to chapters or provisions of the IPC, CrPC, IEA with the corresponding chapters or provisions in the New Legislations; - 4.
+Removal of references to sections / provisions that have already been repealed or deleted; - 5.
+Changes in the names of cities (For eg, Kolkata to Calcutta) and common nouns like carriage etc. - 6.
+Formatting changes and minor language or grammatical changes.

-The second section annotates the BSB and highlights text wherever:
+The Second Section annotates the BSA and highlights text wherever:

-(a) borrowed text from the IEA - highlighted with
+- (a) Text is borrowed from the IEA

-(b) proposed changes to the provisions in the IEA - highlighted with
+- (b) Changes are made to the text in the IEA

-(c) a completely new provision has been inserted in the BSB - highlighted with
+- (c) New text has been inserted in the BSA

-Please note:
+Please Note-

-1. Provisions in the BSB are annotated with the corresponding provision(s) in the IEA.

-2. Deleted provisions and illustrations have been separately mentioned as notes in the margin of the text.
+- 1. Provisions in the BSA are annotated with the corresponding provision(s) in the IEA - 2.
+Deleted provisions and illustrations have been separately mentioned as notes in the margin of the text.